Completed

 • US and European markets expected to gain

 U.S. equity futures advanced on Monday, reflecting a shift by investors toward the critical corporate earnings season.
-Market participants appear to be putting aside recent trade tensions and banking sector worries to focus on earnings results that will influence broader market direction.[11][12][13]
+The q3 earnings drive u s is influencing market sentiment as participants focus on results that will shape broader trends.
+Market participants appear to be putting aside recent trade tensions and banking sector worries to concentrate on earnings that drive u s equity futures.
+Futures rise Tesla Q3 reports and other Magnificent Seven technology earnings are expected to play a key role in this shift, highlighting the impact of corporate performance on U.S. equity markets.[11][12][13]

 Major Index Futures Show Moderate Gains